haruhi-s/vscode-emacs/README.md

 # vscode-emacs

 This is emacs like plugin for Visual Studio Code.
+Now with sexp support.

 ## Building
 Run git clone for this repo.
 Run npm install vscode under this repo.
 Run `code .` and press `F5` to debug in a new instance of VSCode.
 Make changes and `F5` to see changes.

+## TODO
+- The sexp skipper needs to parse strings correctly.
+- It also needs to parse RegExp's correctly.

 ## Operation
 Use `Shift+DEL` to cut to clipboard, the `Ctrl+C` is not overridden.